Trips and excursions within 3, 2 and 1 hours of travel from Australia’s capital cities.

 The Hawkesbury Valley is home to native forests, fertile plains, the Hawkesbury River, rustic settlements and notable towns, such as Richmond.

-One hours: Only an hour north of the city bustle lies tranquil country charm, HAWKESBURY Valley.
 The historic little towns of Windsor, Richmond and St Albans are must see settlements not far from Sydney’s surrounds – with bygone sandstone buildings, antique shops and serene national parks.
 Lap up the day water-skiing, meandering the river on cruise boats or exploring secret Hawkesbury hideaways.
 If you time your trip for the Hawkesbury Wine, Food and Music festivals – you’ve done well.